eidolon-ai/eidolon/webui/apps/docs/src/content/post/testing_llm_apps.md

 As a developer, that’s it.
 This is all I really care about.
 After all, I’m not on the hook for testing the LLM, just how my application interacts with it.
 As a developer, my prompts need to behave in a way that fits my application and this all needs to come together without any portion of the app falling over.
 The integration with a LLM is important, but the actual call to the LLM is not.
-This starts to smell a lot like a recording.
+This starts to smell a lot like a __recording__.

 ### The Power of Recordings in Testing